-ENT ranges through major head and neck/skull base oncological surgery, microscopic ear and laryngeal surgery, endoscopic sinus surgery, remote access robotic and laser oncological surgery and incorporates the medical management of multiple disorders ranging from sleep disordered breathing, paediatric disorders, ENT manifestations of haematological, neurological, audiological and autoimmune diseases, as well as many others.
+ENT ranges through major head and neck/skull base oncological surgery, microscopic/endoscopic ear and laryngeal surgery, endoscopic sinus surgery, remote access robotic and laser oncological surgery and incorporates the medical management of multiple disorders ranging from sleep disordered breathing, paediatric disorders, voice, balance, ENT manifestations of haematological, neurological, audiological, and autoimmune diseases, as well as many others.
 It is hard to think of a specialty which offers such a wide spectrum of conditions which fall within the remit of one specialty.

-ENT is becoming increasingly sub-specialised, but there are also considerable possibilities for collaboration and shared patient care within a multi-disciplinary team setting with the Oncologists, Plastic and Maxillofacial Surgeons and with the ophthalmologists, endocrinologists, allergologists, immunologists and respiratory physicians.
+ENT is becoming increasingly sub-specialized, but there are also considerable possibilities for collaboration and shared patient care within a multi-disciplinary team setting with the Oncologists, Plastic and Maxillofacial Surgeons and with the ophthalmologists, endocrinologists, immunologists, and respiratory physicians.

 The training programme is usually six years long with annual rotation, dependent on a satisfactory outcome at Annual Review of Competence Progression.
 The hospitals included are: